 Expected Term-The expected term represents the period that stock-based awards are expected to be outstanding.
 The Company uses the "simplified method" to estimate the expected term of stock option grants.
 Under this approach, the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average vesting term of the Company stock options, taking into consideration multiple vesting tranches.
+The Company utilizes this method due to lack of historical data and the plain-vanilla nature of the Company's stock-based awards.-The expected term of stock option grants.
+Under this approach, the weighted-average expected life is presumed to be the average of the expected term of stock option grants.
+Under this approach, the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average vesting term of the Company stock options, taking into consideration multiple vesting tranches.
 The Company utilizes this method due to lack of historical data and the plain-vanilla nature of the Company's stock-based awards.

 Expected Volatility-The Company has limited information on the volatility of its common stock as the shares were not actively traded on any public markets until recently.
-The expected volatility was derived from the historical stock volatilities of comparable peer public companies within its industry.
+The expected volatility is derived from the historical stock volatility of comparable peer public companies within its industry.
 These companies are considered to be comparable to the Company's business over a period equivalent to the expected term of the stock-based awards.

-Risk-Free Interest Rate-The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the date of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term.
+Risk-Free Interest Rate-The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the date of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term.-The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the date of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term.